kubevirt/kubevirt-tutorial/labs/lab5/lab5.md

 oc get pods --namespace=kube-system oc describe pod -l kubevirt.io=virt-handler --namespace=kube-system
 # review the files on the root of the filesystem of the pod, see the virt-handler executable, after replacing the pod name with yours
-oc exec -it virt-handler-n9pxj --namespace=kube-system ls /
+oc exec -it virt-handler-n9pxj --namespace=kube-system ls /  # Substitute your virt-handler pod name
 oc get svc --namespace=kube-system oc describe  svc virt-api --namespace=kube-system
 ```

 There are other services and objects to take a look at.

-To review the objects through the OpenShift web console, access the console and log in as the `developer` user at `https://student<number>.cnvlab.gce.sysdeseng.com:8443`
+To review the objects through the OpenShift web console, access the console and log in as the `developer` user at `https://student<number>.cnvlab.gce.sysdeseng.com:8443`.
+Remember, you can use `oc cluster status` to get your URL.

 Open that URL in a browser, log in as the `developer` user with a password of `developer`.